zdfowler/cybr4580-8950/pitch.md

 # Title of Project
-Automating OWASP ASVS Level 1 Verifications with Open Source Toolchains
+Automation of OWASP ASVS Level 1 Verifications with Open Source Toolchains

 # Problem Statement
-The Open Web Application Security Project (OWASP) is known as one of the leading sources for web application security standards and references.
-It's goal is to provid
+The Open Web Application Security Project (OWASP) is known as one of the leading sources for web application security standards, knowledge, and tools.
+It's goal is to provide open access to make an applications more secure by empowering software teams with resources that are free available and vendor agnostic.

-What are the most salient aspects of the problem space?
-What have others done to address the problem?
+One of the OWASP flagship projects is the
+Application Security Verification Standard (ASVS).

+The ASVS contains a list of 14 categories of requirements around verifying the security posture of an application.
+Each requirement is coded to level 1, 2, or 3 to represent an increasing level of depth to the verification.

+Of interest for this project is the statement that all level 1 verifications can be validated via black box penetration testing.

 # Opportunity
-What can still be done (e.g., int eh scope of a capstone project)?
-This isn't a full proposal, but provide enough detail for me to understand what you are thinking What kinds of research outcomes could come out of this idea?
+While the ASVS is a very detailed list of requirements to achieve a certain quantity around an applications security maturity, the ability to roll level 1 requirements into rolling is very dependent on the knowledge and skills of a penetration tester.

+Simultaneously, OWASP produces guidance around tactical security testing in various forms: cheat sheets, software testing guides, and various lists such as the top ten controls and top ten risks.

+The challenge comes in answering the question, can the penetration test activities purported to be achievable for a level 1 (baseline) verification also be completed using open source tooling?
+If so what does that look like?
+Can those same activities become automated using modern tooling?
+If not, where are the gaps for further research, and are there options to use freely available (but not open source) software?

 # Value Proposition
-Why will your contributions matter?
-How will it help people?
-# A Picture.
+Combining the ASVS level 1 requirement verification tasks with open source tooling will undoubtedly provide a path for testers, CI pipelines, and security programs to literally level up their state of software security testing.

+Artifacts of this project may include test scripts, configuration files, specific tool recommendations, and integration steps for CI/CD pipelines.

-Diagram, visual aid to explain the idea, etc. Anything useful to the discussion.
+# Diagram, visual aid to explain the idea, etc. Anything useful to the discussion.